ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 \textrm{Expected Payoff from Belief} > \textrm{Expected Payoff from Disbelief}
 $$

-otherwise you would choose disbelief over belief (see notes section for a bit more commentary on this inequality).
+otherwise you would choose disbelief over belief.

 In other words: